Poroli/Semester2/Library/PackageCache/com.unity.render-pipelines.universal@12.1.6/Documentation~/shaders-in-universalrp.md

 # Shaders and Materials

+The Universal Render Pipeline uses a different shading approach than the Unity built-in Render Pipeline.
+As a result, built-in Lit and custom Lit Shaders do not work with the URP.
+Instead, URP has a new set of standard Shaders.
 URP provides the following Shaders for the most common use case scenarios:

 - [Complex Lit](shader-complex-lit.md)
 - [Lit](lit-shader.md)